Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Intersection Searching with Query Arcs amid Plates

 For intersection-detection queries, the query procedure stops as soon as an intersection between $\gamma$ and $\T$ is found.
-For reporting/counting queries, we follow the above recursive scheme, and at each node $v$ visited by the query procedure, we either report all the plates of $\T_v$ intersected by the query arc, or add up the intersection counts returned by various secondary structures and recursive calls.
+For reporting/counting queries (or more generally, semi-group queries), we follow the above recursive scheme, and at each node $v$ visited by the query procedure, we either report all the plates of $\T_v$ intersected by the (appropriate portion of the) query arc, or add up the intersection counts returned by the various secondary structures and recursive calls.
+By our general-position assumption, if the query arc $\gamma$ is planar then there might be $O(1)$ plates whose supporting plane may contain $\gamma$, and none otherwise.
+These plates are either detected at the leaves of $\T$ or at the secondary structures.
+We keep track of these plates, compute their intersections with $\gamma$, and report/count these intersections.
+Since we clip $\gamma$ at each node $v$ within $\tau_v$, we note that each intersection point of $\gamma$ with an input plate $\Delta$ is reported/counted exactly once.

 Denote by $Q(m)$ the maximum query time for a subproblem involving at most $m$ plates.
 Then $Q(m) = O(m)$ for $m \le n_0$.
-For $m>n_0$, Propositions~\ref{prop:onzf} and~\ref{prop:wide} imply that the query time of the auxiliary data structures for subproblems of size $m$ is $O^*(m^{2/3})$.
+For $m>n_0$, Lemmas~\ref{prop:wide} and~\ref{lem:onzf} imply that the query time of the auxiliary data structures for subproblems of size $m$ is $O^*(m^{2/3})$.
 Therefore $Q(m)$ obeys the recurrence:

-where $c_3$ is the constant as defined above.
-Unfolding the recurrence as in the storage analysis, one easily verifies that $Q(n) = O^*(n^{2/3})$.
-This is because up to level $i$ the nonrecursive terms $O^*(m)$, over all visited nodes, add up to $O^*(n^{2/3})$, and at the bottom of the recurrence the brute-force search costs $O^*(D^{i} (n/D^{2i})) = O^*(n^{2/3})$ time too.
-Putting everything together we obtain:
+where $c_5$ is the constant as defined above, $\delta>0$ as above is an arbitrarily small constant, $c_6$ is a constant that depends on $\delta$, and $c_7>0$ is an absolute constant.
+We claim that the solution to the recurrence is